ianstormtaylor/slate/docs/guides/commands-and-queries.md

 These are commands like `undo()`, `redo()`, etc. that use the operation history and redo or undo commands that have already happened.
 You generally don't need to worry about these, because they're already bound to the keyboard shortcuts you'd expect, and the user can use them.

-## Making Changes
+## Running Commands

 When you decide you want to make a change to the Slate value, you're almost always in one of four places...

 ### 1. In Slate Handlers

 The first place, is inside a Slate-controlled event handler, like `onKeyDown` or `onPaste`.
-These handlers take a signature of `event, change, editor`.
+These handlers take a signature of `event, change, next`.
 That `change` argument is a [`Change`](../reference/slate/change.md) object that you can manipulate.
 For example...

 ```js
 function onKeyDown(event, change, editor) {